 *Laurel Leaf, Eucalyptus Leaf, Peppermint Plant, Melaleuca Leaf, Lemon Peel, Cardamom Seed, Ravintsara Leaf, Ravensara Leaf essential oils.

 You can use these essential oils via aromatic inhalation or topical use.
-Because the oils are so potent, they work well applied to pressure points.
+Because the oils are so potent, they work well diluted and applied to pressure points.

 Some suggestions for a relaxing evening ritual: